 Located in Europe and looking for a video streaming solution that has a server infrastructure also located there?
-IBM Watson Media is introducing a concentrated, shared server cluster for the Europe region, located in Frankfurt, Germany.
+IBM is introducing a concentrated, shared server cluster for the Europe region, located in Frankfurt, Germany.

 For organizations that elect to use this added service, they will be able to manage and deliver live and on-demand video strictly from a Europe based server cluster.
 As a result, servers from outside Europe aren’t used for those who elect to use this service.
 This introduces advantages to Europe based organizations and also the ability to comply with certain regulations.